If you think your computer is running too hot when you play games, here is a good way to test and diagnose the cause.

-The ambient temperature outside your computer’s case makes a big impact on all of these temperatures.
+The ambient temperature outside your PC’s case greatly impacts all these temperatures.

 It’s only a guideline to give you a rough idea as a baseline measurement.

-After noting down these temperatures, keep them handy so you can do some
+After noting down these temperatures, keep them handy, so you can make some

 3. Start a game with Speccy running